LaboratorioBioinformatica/MARVEL/README.md

 MARVEL's main scrip (marvel_bins.py) require Prokka and its dependencies to be installed:

-* [Prokka](https://github.com/tseemann/prokka) - Rapid prokaryotic genome annotation.
+* [Prokka](https://github.com/tseemann/prokka) - Rapid Prokaryotic genome annotation.

 These Python libraries are also required: